 - Severe weather conditions

 - A strike, natural disaster or terrorist attack

 How Missed Connections Cruise Trip Insurance Can Keep You Afloat

 In general, the same coverage rules for flights will also apply to cruise ships.
 Trip insurance simply allows you to have more control over what happens if you miss your cruise ship.
 If you literally miss the boat, cruise trip insurance with missed connection coverage may reimburse you for costs related to rejoining your ship at the next port.
 But again, the reason you’ve missed the cruise ship has to be explicitly listed as a covered reason in your policy documents.

 When you’re in the middle of dealing with a missed connection, it can be really frustrating.
 But once you’ve handled all the rebooking and baggage rerouting logistics and you’re in the airport waiting to board your new flight, exhale and try to remember why you travel.
-Maybe it’s to land a life-changing business deal; maybe it’s to reconnect with your spouse, or maybe it’s to show your children that there’s an entire world of possibilities and wonders beyond their country’s borders.
 When you consider all the important reasons why so many of us travel, dealing with a missed connection doesn’t seem to matter as much.